 Some of this data is sometimes referred to as “HTTP header data” or “clickstream data.”

 Platform Data does not include names, mailing addresses, phone numbers, email addresses, or government identifiers.
-Apollo Program LLC does not directly collect or allow such PII (Personally Identifiable Information) data to be collected or used on the Platform.
+Apollo Program LLC does not directly collect or allow such PII (Personally Identifiable Information) data to be used on the Platform.
 Apollo Program LLC partners with third party certified onboarders of such information that make available only anonymized data to Apollo, per contractual agreement.

 What do we mean by Platform Data?

 Ad Server: An ad server, in its simplest form, is the computer responsible for delivering an ad to be shown in a web page or a mobile app.
 Today, communications may be sent to several servers in the process of selecting and delivering an ad.
 This occurs in a matter of milliseconds (thousandths of a second).